sveltejs/kit/documentation/docs/40-best-practices/05-performance.md

 ### Preventing waterfalls

 One of the biggest performance killers is what is referred to as a _waterfall_, which is a series of requests that is made sequentially.
-This can happen on the server or in the browser, but is especially costly when dealing with data that has to travel further or across slower networks such as a mobile user making a call to far away server.
+This can happen on the server or in the browser, but is especially costly when dealing with data that has to travel further or across slower networks such as a mobile user making a call to a far away server.

 In the browser, waterfalls can occur when your HTML kicks off request chains such as requesting JS which requests CSS which requests a background image and web font.
 SvelteKit will largely solve this class of problems for you by adding [`modulepreload`](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel/modulepreload) tags or headers, but you should view [the network tab in your devtools](#diagnosing-issues) to check whether additional resources need to be preloaded.
 - Pay special attention to this if you use web [fonts](#optimizing-assets-fonts) since they need to be handled manually.